alien4cloud/alien4cloud.github.io/documentation/1.4.0/getting_started/new_getting_started.markdown

 When all nodes are deployed, just open the wordpress url in your browser.
 Note that as we defined a specific port mapping making the inner docker port available on our host 9099 port we have to change it accordingly: http://127.0.0.1:9099.

 ![Wordpress home](../../images/1.4.0/getting_started/wordpress_home.png){: style="width: 300px; margin: 0 auto"}

+# Shut down alien4cloud

+You can still play with alien4cloud of course as there is plenty to discover ;).
+But when you want to shut it down just launch the following command:

+{% highlight bash %}
+pkill -f 'alien4cloud-ui-1.4.0-SNAPSHOT.war'
+{% endhighlight %}

+In order to launch it again no need to launch the curl and download it again of course.
+So just go to the alien4cloud-getstarted/alien4cloud folder and launch the alien4cloud.sh script.

+{% highlight bash %}
+cd alien4cloud-getstarted/alien4cloud
+# note:  > /dev/null 2>&1 & is just to launch it in background so just remove that if you wish to launch alien in front.
+./alien4cloud.sh  > /dev/null 2>&1 &
+{% endhighlight %}